open-telemetry/community/guides/contributor/donations.md

 1. Per the above, the donating organization creates a GitHub issue using the "Donation Proposal" form in the `community` repository.
-2. The Governance Committee (GC) will evaluate the proposal to ensure that the donation is aligned with the overall OpenTelemetry project vision and roadmap and has a balanced set of interested contributors and maintainers.
+2. The GC will evaluate the proposal to ensure that the donation is aligned with the overall OpenTelemetry project vision and roadmap and has a balanced set of interested contributors and maintainers.
    The GC is also responsible for driving awareness in the community about